turingschool/lesson_plans/ruby_02-web_applications_with_ruby/mix_master/3_implementing_songs.markdown

   <%= f.label :title %>
   <%= f.text_field :title %>

-  <%= f.label :artist %>
-  <%= f.collection_select(:artist_id, Artist.all, :id, :name) %>

   <%= f.submit %>
 <% end %>
 ```

 In the form's argument, we're passing in an array of the `@artist` and the `@song`.
 The `@song` variable is acting how we would normally expect, while the `@artist` variable is there to create the route.
 Remember, we're nesting all of this under artists in the path, so when we post, it should submit a post request to `'/artists/1/songs'`, and the `@artists` variable will allow the route to be constructed using the correct id.

 Run the spec again: